 - On the day of provision, a huddle will be organized by the ODS.
 It may consist of the MAiD provider (and nurse if applicable), Surgical Recovery Specialist, bedside RN, OR team, SW, and any other healthcare professionals involved in the donation after MAiD process.
-The process and each person's role will be briefly reviewed and a moment of silence is observed to honour the patient's gift of life. - Once the patient is admitted they are placed on a stretcher and cardiac monitor.
-The bedside RN will ensure their chest and abdomen have been shaved.
-If the patient is donating their eyes, additional blood work may need to be taken. - Immediately before the provision begins, a large dose of IV Heparin will be given to help minimize any micro clotting at the organ level. - Once the provision is started, the second physician/RN/BCT coordinator will monitor the patient until circulatory death occurs.
+The process and each person's role will be briefly reviewed, and a moment of silence is observed to honor the patient's gift of life. - Once the patient is admitted they change into a hospital gown and are placed on a stretcher and cardiac monitor.
+Additional blood work may also be collected at this time if required. - At some point in the provision, a large dose of IV Heparin will be given to help minimize any micro clotting at the organ level. - Once the provision is started, the second physician/NP/RN/BCT coordinator will monitor the patient until circulatory death occurs.